ShotaIMO/investigation-of-ReferenceState/README.md

 ## Introduction
 This program is boiled for the following requests.
   ・Whether Reference State can include and verify in the transaction or not.

   ・Whether Reference State’s backchain can be confirmed in the transaction or not.

 In order to investigate these matter, I added sort of process to https://github.com/sbir3japan/corda-dev-traning-sbir3japan.git.

 ## Note
 This program focused only on IOU Issue and added the process of adding Reference State.

-Reference State are not included in Transfer and Settle Flow
+Reference State are not included in Transfer and Settle Flow.

 ## Newly added files
 ### Put under "contracts\src\main\java\net\corda\training\states"